-You can find a small collection of pre-written scripts on the Scripts for KeyConfigure 7.6 page.
-As of 188.8.131.52 these scripts are available directly in the Manage Scripts window as shown in the screenshot above.
+You can find a small collection of pre-written scripts on the Scripts for KeyConfigure 7.7 page.
+These scripts are available directly in the Manage Scripts window as shown in the screenshot above.
 Simply drag a script from the bottom list to the desired section above it to download and install the script automatically.

 Scripts can be located in one of three places to control who will see the script when running KeyConfigure.